HugoBlox/theme-academic-cv/content/post/20190412/index.md

 ---
 title: "Guest on Embedded.fm"
-summary: 'One of the outcomes of attending [!!Con West](http://bangbangcon.com/west/) was an opportunity to join the 285th podcast of [Embedded.fm](https://www.embedded.fm/): “[A Chicken Getting to the Other Side](https://www.embedded.fm/episodes/285)”'
+summary: 'One of the outcomes of attending [!!Con West](http://bangbangcon.com/west/2019/) was an opportunity to join the 285th podcast of [Embedded.fm](https://www.embedded.fm/): “[A Chicken Getting to the Other Side](https://www.embedded.fm/episodes/285)”'
 authors:
 - admin
 tags:
-- Event
+- Presentation
 categories:
 - News
 date: "2019-04-12"